burgodev/Medium-Clone/README.md

 # Medium-Clone
-Medium Clone - Created using React, Next, Sanity, Typescript, Tailwind and React Hook Form.
+Created using React, Next, Sanity, Typescript, Tailwind and React Hook Form.
 Made for study purposes only, this is not a real app!